 Information Overload Leads to Stress and Anxiety

-It’s very simple from a psychological point of view.
-Let’s say that normal people have around 30 to 40 thousand thoughts each day.
-Every second that thoughts come into our minds, the more sensory input we have, our subconscious gets more and more loaded with information of all kinds.
-Especially in big bustling cities, the more we experience with our five senses, the more we observe with our eyes and ears, the more clutter gets inputted into our subconscious databases.
+From a psychological point of view, it’s very simple.
+Let’s say that normal people have around 30-40,000 thoughts each day.
+Thoughts come into our minds every second or so.
+The more sensory input we receive, the more our subconscious gets loaded with information of all kinds.
+Especially in big bustling cities, we experience so much with our five senses, we observe so much with our eyes and ears, that lots of input clutter gets stockpiled in our subconscious database.

-Then, we don’t have enough space in our databases—too much information is coming in too fast, not only from external perceptions, but also stimulated from Facebook and social media—way too much information for us to sort through and process in a calm, meaningful way.
-Rather than 30 to 40 thousand thoughts a day, now it’s multiplied—maybe it’s 50, 60 or 70,000 thoughts arise in the space of 24 hours.
-With all these overlapping and competing thoughts, it’s no wonder there’s so much stress and anxiety, which comes from so many overlapping and competing thoughts.
-With this kind of overload, we don’t have space in our minds for ourselves, let alone for others.
-It gets to the point we feel the whole thing doesn’t work and we feel the need to go to a psychologist or psychotherapist.
-That is why it’s so important to limit the information input and learn ways to meditate and clear our minds.
-So, the question is how to do that?
+Then our databases run out of space.
+Too much information is coming in too fast, not only from external perceptions, but also stimulated by Facebook and social media—way too much information for us to sort through and process in a calm, meaningful way.
+Rather than 30 or 40,000 thoughts a day, now they’re multiplied—maybe 50, 60 or 70,000 thoughts arise in the space of 24 hours.
+With all these overlapping and competing thoughts, it’s no wonder there’s so much stress and anxiety.
+Because of this overload, we don’t have space in our minds for ourselves, let alone for others.
+It can get to the point where we feel the whole thing isn’t working and we should see a psychologist or psychotherapist to regain our balance.
+That is why it’s so important to limit information input.
+And we can apply meditation techniques for anxiety.
+The question is: how do we do that?

 Importance of Psychological Space in Your Mind